robertwijas/UISS/README.md

 ### Remote

-If you want to load your style for remote location to enable live updates, here's how to do that:
+If you want to load your style from remote location to enable live updates, here's how to do that:

 ```objc
     UISS *uiss = [[UISS alloc] init];